Skip to main content

 Content

-Students may begin discussing their project with the co-ordinating lecturers during the Machine Automation 1 course.
+Students may begin discussing their project with the co-ordinating lecturers during the Machine Automation I course.
 At this time, students should have some idea of the topic they wish to do the project on.
+The literature varies according to the students' chosen project topic.

 Teaching methods